 Games Sold : Blood Rage , Kingdom Death Monster , Mechs vs Minions , Cyclades , Arkham Horror LCG , Dragonfire , Aeon’s End , Xenoshyft Dreadmire , Marvel Legendary

 1. Lord of the Rings LCG – after a few months break late last year, i was back playing solo consistently again during this year, and bought expansion content in Grey Havens, Heirs of Numenor, and Wilds of Rhovanion.
 I also attended my first fellowship event for the game in Folkestone, which was great.
 Easily my most played game of the year.

-2. City of Kings – became a favourite new game since its arrival early this year.
+2. City of Kings – became a favourite new game to play since its arrival early this year.
 It is fairly quick to set up and get playing, and rules are really easy to follow or look up despite running two heroes.
 A wonderfully fun game featuring different characters, exploration and strategy, and I backed the new kickstarter character expansions this year.

-6. Thunderstone Quest – a great new addition to the Thunderstone series where i have enjoyed the competitive style play.
+7. Thunderstone Quest – a great new addition to the Thunderstone series where i have enjoyed the competitive style play.
 I decided to keep my Advance boxes alongside this as it is still a lovely set I could not let go of.
-New solo and co-operative kickstarter content has been backed on kickstarter this year, so next year will also be exciting for this game.
+New solo and co-operative content has been backed on kickstarter this year, so next year will also be exciting for this game.